 The Fastest Way to Expose Your Business: Using the Wrong Browser

-If your team uses Microsoft 365 every day, the browser they choose matters far more than most people realise.
-Many staff still log in using Chrome or Firefox simply out of habit - but this small decision can quietly introduce major safety risks for your business.
+If your team uses Microsoft 365 every day the browser they choose matters far more than most people realise.
+Many staff still log in using Chrome or Firefox simply out of habit.
+But this small decision can quietly introduce major safety risks for your business.

 Why Chrome & Firefox Aren’t Ideal for Microsoft 365